hng/tech-coops/README.md

 A list of tech coops and resources concerning tech coops and worker owned cooperatives in general.

 *Contributions to this list are very welcome.
-Just clone this repo, edit this file ([README.md](https://github.com/hng/tech-coops/blob/master/README.md)) or edit it directly (open it and click on the pencil icon on the upper right) and create a pull request.*
+Just clone this repo, edit this file ([README.md](https://github.com/hng/tech-coops/blob/master/README.md)) or edit it directly (open it and click on the pencil icon on the upper right) and create a pull request.
+Please read [CONTRIBUTING.md](https://github.com/hng/tech-coops/blob/master/CONTRIBUTING.md) before creating a pull request.*

 ## What are worker-owned tech cooperatives?